ALPHA SIGMA CHAPTER OF EPSILON SIGMA PHI THE NATIONAL COOPERATIVE EXTENSION PROFESSIONALS’ ORGANIZATION, INCORPORATED

 ARTICLE III: MEMBERSHIP

 SECTION 1.
-The membership of this organization shall consist of employed and retired Cooperative Extension faculty and staff (i.e. academic staff, administration, classified staff, faculty and retirees).
+The membership of this organization shall consist of employed and retired Division of Extension faculty and staff (i.e. academic staff, administration, University staff, faculty and retirees)

 SECTION 2.
 A member in good standing is a person currently employed, retired, or resigned who has paid national and chapter dues.
-The membership year shall be the same as the chapter fiscal year.
+The membership year shall be the same as the National ESP membership year.

 SECTION 3.
 An annual membership drive is conducted to coincide with National ESP membership dues deadline for determining national conference delegates and recognition ballots.
 However, membership may occur throughout the year.
 New members are recognized at the Alpha Sigma Chapter annual meeting.

 SECTION 4.
 Membership Transfer.
-Any Epilson Sigma Phi member from another state chapter may, on request, become a member of Alpha Sigma Chapter.
+Any Epsilon Sigma Phi member from another state chapter may, on request, become a member of Alpha Sigma Chapter.

 ARTICLE IV: BOARD OF DIRECTORS

 SECTION 1.
-The Board of Directors of this Chapter shall consist of five (5) Officers, including the President, President-Elect, Past President, Secretary, and Treasurer; six (6) at-large board members, at least two (2) of whom shall be a retirees; and one (1) Administrative Liaison.
+The Board of Directors of this Chapter shall consist of five (5) Officers, including the President, President-Elect, Past President, Secretary, and Treasurer and six (6) at-large board members, at least two (2) of whom shall be retirees.

 SECTION 2.
 The duties of the Board of Directors shall be to carry on the work of the organization.